 What types of elevators are required to be inspected?

-Generally speaking, all commercial elevators, moving stairways, dumbwaiters, moving walks, material lifts and dumbwaiters with automatic transfer devices, wheelchair lifts, automatic people movers and other associated devices are required to be inspected by your local jurisdiction.
-For help finding your state's Elevator Safety Division, click here.
+Generally speaking, all commercial elevators, moving stairways, dumbwaiters, moving walks, material lifts and dumbwaiters with automatic transfer devices, wheelchair lifts, automatic people movers and other associated devices are required to be inspected by your local jurisdiction, contact your state's elevator division for more information.

 What codes pertain to elevator safety?

-Most jurisdictions have adopted the following codes for elevator safety: Safety Code for Elevators and Escalators (ASME A17.1/CSA B44) and Performance-Based Safety, Safety Code for Existing Elevators and Escalators (ASME A17.3), Safety Standard for Platform Lifts and Stairway Chairlifts (ASME A18.1), Standard for the Qualification of Elevator Inspectors (ASME QEI-1), Guide for Inspection of Elevators, Escalators, and Moving Walks (ASME A17.2), to learn the specific codes required in your state, click here.
+Most jurisdictions have adopted the following codes for elevator safety: Safety Code for Elevators and Escalators (ASME A17.1/CSA B44) and Performance-Based Safety, Safety Code for Existing Elevators and Escalators (ASME A17.3), Safety Standard for Platform Lifts and Stairway Chairlifts (ASME A18.1), Standard for the Qualification of Elevator Inspectors (ASME QEI-1), Guide for Inspection of Elevators, Escalators, and Moving Walks (ASME A17.2), contact your state's elevator division for more information.

 Who is responsible for ensuring an elevator or conveyance system is inspected?